DrDobbin Nutrition, based near Milton Keynes, is run by Robin Dowswell and aims to encourage the adoption of healthier diets and lifestyles.

 Why is nutrition important?
 Well, for most people a significant and permanent change to their diet can help them reach their optimal weight, reduce the possibility of developing chronic diseases, such as heart disease, cancer and osteoporosis, and also improve their current state of health, normally within the space of a few weeks or months.

-ADVERTS IMMEDIATELY BELOW ARE NOT PART OF DRDOBBIN NUTRITION AND CAN BE FOR ANYTHING GOOGLE DEEMS CONECTED WITH THE CONTENT OF THIS WEBSITE
+ADVERTS IMMEDIATELY BELOW AND TO THE RIGHT ARE NOT PART OF DRDOBBIN NUTRITION AND CAN BE FOR ANYTHING GOOGLE DEEMS CONNECTED WITH THE CONTENT OF THIS WEBSITE

 DrDobbin Nutrition covers many aspects of diet and nutrition, including nutrition for health and nutrition for optimal sporting performance.
 Conditions such as diabetes, fertility, pregnancy, chronic fatigue and other many others can be addressed from a nutritional and lifestyle perspective.
 With regards to sporting performance, Robin's years of experience in the endurance sports of swimming, cycling and running give him a unique understanding of the nutrition required to achieve at the top level in sport.